-What are the benefits of Train to Teach with Dixons?
+What are the benefits of training to teach with Dixons?

-By being trained in a school you are in lessons, observing great teachers and working in your department, from the start of your course.
+By being trained in an academy you are in lessons, observing great teachers and working in your department, from the start of your course.
 You can experiment and reflect on what you learn about teaching and see other teachers doing the same.
-You also become part of a school and departmental team much quicker and appreciate how schools work, drawing on examples from across our range of academies.
+You also become part of an academy and a departmental team much quicker and appreciate how academies work, drawing on examples from across our range of academies.

 Will I get thrown in at the deep end, teaching difficult classes by myself early on?

-Will I only train in one school – I want something broader than this?
+Will I only train in one academy – I want something broader than this?

 To become a qualified teacher, you have to take training placements in two schools.
-Trainees will train in at least two schools mostly within the Dixons group of schools, with one longer placement to allow you to establish yourself.
-We take into account personal circumstance when organising placements in other schools.
+Trainees will train in at least two academies within the Dixons MAT, with one longer placement to allow you to establish yourself.
+We take into account personal circumstance when organising placements in other academies.

 Is there less academic or theoretical training?
 Will I get a PGCE?

-You will spend time receiving ‘academic’ training, and although this takes place in school it is comparable to the university-led route.
+You will spend time receiving ‘academic’ training, and although this takes place in an academy it is comparable to the university-led route.
 Our approach is to use research to inform our programme and each subject has an agreed curriculum and knowledge audit to ensure that you have a rigorous grasp of your subject.
-Dixons courses result in a Master’s level qualification (a PGCE), as well as qualified teacher status (QTS).
+Dixons courses result in a Masters level qualification (a PGCE), as well as Qualified Teacher Status (QTS).

-Is there any guarantee of a job in a Dixons School at the end of the course?
+Is there any guarantee of a job in a Dixons Academy at the end of the course?

 Would training with one Multi Academies Trust disadvantage me in gaining employment in another school or MAT?